 Get your guests involved by having them "tie your knot" #Ceremony Advice#ceremony#small wedding#steal-this-idea Updated Oct 12 2015 (Posted Oct 4 2012) Catherine Clark bijouxandbits Photo by Photos by Isaac Hernandez Taymar and Max had an interesting way to get their guests involved in the ceremony.
 Taymar's "ribbon ladies" passed out pieces of string to all of the guests, who then lined up and each tied their ribbon around the couple's wrists, offering advice and love at the same time.
 It was like a communal handfasting!
 This is an awesome idea to get your guests involved, as long as your guest list is a manageable size.
 [Updated to add: the concept is an adaptation of an Hmong tradition.]
 Check out the rest of Taymar & Max's summer camp weekend wedding.
-Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Dawn & Benjamin's off-the-grid forest handfasting NEXT A geeky and gorgeous forest preserve wedding Show/Hide comments [ 5 ] this.is.AMAZING!
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Dawn & Benjamin's off-the-grid forest handfasting NEXT A geeky and gorgeous forest preserve wedding Show/Hide comments [ 5 ] this.is.AMAZING!
 Reply This is such a beautiful tradition, and I love the fact that it's being taken up, but I think it's important to note that it is a Hmong ceremony/tradition.
 This is partly about cultural sensitivity, but also about making informed choices.
 If the marriage rituals we choose have cultural or historical significance, then we should educate ourselves on them in order to gain meaning and adopt them with intention.
 Reply Oh wow!
 Thank you so much for letting us know — we had no idea.
 I did some quick googling and found this: http://mozemoua.com/2011/02/14/hmong-weddings-hu-plig-khi-tes/ …but Lisa, if you have additional links to recommend where we can all learn more, that'd be awesome.
 Man, I LOVE LEARNING NEW THINGS!
 Reply Unfortunately, I don't have much info on it.
 I had the good fortune of being involved in two string tying ceremonies, both used to pass on blessings.
 The first, which wasn't at a wedding, involved everyone tying strings on each other's wrists and knotting once for each blessing, then wearing the strings until they wore through and fell off.
 The second was at a Hmong wedding, where everyone tied a string around the bride's wrist and the groom's.
 Dinner was also served then, so people had something to do and didn't have to wait forever.
 I believe they wore the strings for a set amount if time and then took them off and slept on them to bless their dreams (but I don't claim expertise – I might be mistaken).
 Karin, I'm touched that you will get to reuse your parents'.
 That's lovely.
 Can you tell us more about it?
 Reply This is also a tradition in Thailand.
 The strings used in the ceremony are woven and blessed by the monks.
 My mother and father did this for their wedding and for mine I plan to use the same strings that my mother has saved.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.